 - Acts as a voice at the highest level of leadership within the agency to provide an information security lens to all agency activities.

 What can you do now to combat cyber threats?

 These are just some fundamental elements of a robust information security risk management program.
-It is necessary to stress the importance of having a long-term cyber security plan and make this a core competency across their organization.
+It is necessary to stress the importance of having a long-term cyber security plan to eliminate cyber threats and make this a core competency across their organization.
 Furthermore, don’t spend a dime on flashy hardware and software until this plan is in place and you have a way to leverage them efficiently.
 Your plan may reveal key procedural and “people-driven” items you need to address first, and even then, you may not have the adequate budget to maintain some solutions long-term.